 |Price:||$110||$130||$170||$190||$220||$250||$330||$400||$500||Release Date:||July 27, 2017||July 27, 2017||April 11, 2017||April 11, 2017||April 11, 2017||April 11, 2017||March 2, 2017||March 2, 2017||March 2, 2017|

+The Ryzen processors support modern features like dual-channel DDR4 memory, PCIe X4 storage, and USB 3.1 Gen 2.
+AMD plans to use the Zen architecture around a multi-year CPU roadmap which will be aimed at several market segments such as mobility products, HPC products and workstations.
 Most of the Ryzen processors have 16MB L3 cache with the exception of the Ryzen 5 1400 and the Ryzen 3 series which have just 8MB L3 cache.

 Both the Ryzen 3 1300X and Ryzen 3 1200 come with the Wraith Stealth cooler which offer reliable CPU cooling without the need of paying for a third party cooler.
 The Wraith Stealth cooler is a slightly smaller version of the Wraith Spire and you can head over here if you want to read our review of the AMD's new Wraith coolers.
 I have to respect AMD for putting an extra effort in shipping their Ryzen processors with high quality stock coolers that are built like third party coolers with a copper base and heatpipes.
 Intel has always bundled their processors with garbage coolers that most people simply throw away because they are extremely loud and do a terrible job of cooling.